College of Health Professions

 - One letter of recommendation is required, two preferred, from professionals and/or academicians who know you well (i.e. pre-health advisors/committees, professors or supervisors).
 We encourage letter writers to share their contact information.
 Letters must include a signature and be on official letterhead.
 Letters must be submitted to RFUCAS.

 - Official TOEFL scores report from the Test of English as a Foreign Language (TOEFL) is required of any applicant who does not hold US citizenship or permanent residency.

 - The admissions committee will consider waiving this requirement if:

 - An applicant who has been full-time students in a United States college or university for at least two consecutive years.

 - An applicant from a country in which English is the primary language.

 - Technical Standards

-- Review the Biomedical Sciences Technical Standards.
+- Please review the Technical Standards for Admissions.
+Be proficient with basic computer skills.
 If you have any questions about these standards or other policies as they pertain to the Americans with Disabilities Act, please visit our Services for Students with Disabilities page.